World Animal Protection

 World Animal Protection is a 4-star rated charity.
 It has an A- Results Reporting grade which is above average.
 For every dollar donated, 74 cents are available to go towards the cause.
 Its reserve funds can cover 1 year and 3 months of annual program costs.

 Founded in 1980, World Animal Protection (WAP), formally known as World Society for the Protection of Animals Canada, is part of a global organization that works to protect animals.
 The charity strives for a world free of animal cruelty and suffering.
 WAP has offices in over 50 countries, with its Canadian branch located in Toronto.
 In 2024, World Animal Protection spent $4.1m on its programs.
-World Animal Protection's 2024 annual report was not available at the time of this update.
-While financial information refers to 2024, program information refers to 2023.
+The charity’s programs focus on tackling what it considers the biggest causes of animal suffering today: industrial farming and the commercial wildlife trade.

 My anchor